stackbit-projects/pleasant-pineapple-f995b/content/pages/blog/what-is-a-slug-in-seo.md

       value: article
       keyName: property
     - name: 'og:title'
-      value: What is an SEO-Friendly URL?
+      value: What is a Slug in SEO?
       keyName: property
     - name: 'og:description'
       value: >-